adkelley/javascript-to-purescript/tut14/README.md

 Welcome to Tutorial 14 in the series **Make the leap from Javascript to PureScript**.
 I hope you're enjoying it thus far.
 If you're new to this series, then be sure to read the series [Introduction](https://github.com/adkelley/javascript-to-purescript) to learn how to install and run PureScript.

-In this tutorial, we are going to explore a common and useful abstraction within functional programming - Functors!
-Yes, at first blush, you might think they're a scary, mathematical term indeed.
+In this tutorial, we are going to explore a common and useful abstraction within functional programming - Functors.
+Yes, at first blush, you might think that that functors are a scary, mathematical term indeed.
 However, as the headline suggests, we've been using functors all along - I just never called them out.
 They are incredibly useful and serve as a basis for future abstractions covered later in this series; including applicatives and monads.
 By understanding functors and their laws, I guarantee they will serve you well throughout your functional programming adventures.

 I borrowed (with permission) the outline and javascript code samples from the egghead.io course [Professor Frisby Introduces Composable Functional JavaScript](https://egghead.io/courses/professor-frisby-introduces-composable-functional-javascript) by
 [Brian Lonsdorf](https://github.com/DrBoolean) - thank you, Brian!
-A fundamental assumption is that you have watched his [video](https://egghead.io/lessons/javascript-delaying-evaluation-with-lazybox) before tackling the equivalent PureScript abstraction featured in this tutorial.
+A fundamental assumption is that you have watched his [video](https://egghead.io/lessons/javascript-you-ve-been-using-functors) before tackling the equivalent PureScript abstraction featured in this tutorial.
 Brian covers the featured concepts exceptionally well, and it's better you understand its implementation in the comfort of JavaScript.

 You will find the markdown and all code examples for this tutorial on [Github](https://github.com/adkelley/javascript-to-purescript/tree/master/tut14).
 If you read something that you feel could be explained better, or a code example that needs refactoring, then please let me know via a comment or send me a [pull request](https://github.com/adkelley/javascript-to-purescript/tree/master/tut14).
 Finally, If you are enjoying this series, then please help me to tell others by recommending this article and favoring it on social media.
 My Twitter handle is [@adkelley](https://twitter.com/adkelley).